-To get your driver’s license back, you have to have an appeal hearing before the Office of Hearings and Administrative Oversight of the Michigan Secretary of State.
-A hearing officer thoroughly reviews (i) your driving record, and (ii) any rehabilitation programs that you’ve gone through.
+To get your driver’s license back, you must have an appeal hearing before the Office of Hearings and Administrative Oversight of the Michigan Secretary of State.
+A hearing officer thoroughly reviews (i) your driving record and (ii) any rehabilitation programs you’ve gone through.
 Think of the hearing officer as a judge or magistrate.
 The hearing officer conducts an interview while balancing the facts and circumstances for and against reinstating your license.

-The driver’s license hearing attorneys at George Law understand the hardships you’ve been enduring since you lost your license.
-Perhaps it put a tremendous strain on your relationships, family, and employment.
+The driver’s license hearing attorneys at George Law understand the hardships you’ve endured since you lost your license.
+Perhaps it puts a tremendous strain on your relationships, family, and employment.
 We know it has placed huge restrictions on your freedom.
 Obviously, Michigan has severe drunk-driving laws.
-If you have more than one drunk-driving arrest, you have been hit with extreme hardship.
+You have been hit with extreme hardship if you have had more than one drunk-driving arrest.